snowdj/bradonomics.github.io/_posts/2013-08-01-reading-list-july-2013.md

 That last one, Solitude and Leadership, is a must read if you have any intention of being a leader.
 Once you read it, I'd love to hear your thoughts.
 Email me at brad@bradonomics.com and let's talk about it.

 **Update:** Most books I read don't make it onto the blog but if you're interested you can see all the books I've read on [Goodreads](https://www.goodreads.com/bradonomics).
-And all of the web articles I read are archived on [Readlists](http://readlists.com/user/bradonomics/).